Adewunmi-Joshua/cloud-practitioner-journey/Introduction to AWS Services.md

 In simple terms, Amazon EC2 is the process of accessing the compute resources you need—such as CPU, memory, storage, networking, and more-over the internet to run whatever you want.

-In other words, it means setting up a virtual computer on the internet for your needs.
+In other words, it means setting up a virtual (server) compute over the internet for your needs.

 More coming